TalismanSociety/talisman-connect/README.md

 ## TODO

 - Github actions for CI/CD publishing packages.
-- Add more reusable UI into `@talisman-connect/ui`
+- Add more reusable UI components and hooks into `@talisman-connect/ui`
 - `.gif` support in `libs`
 - ...more